 El Yunque Rainforest, Luquillo, northeast coast

 Did you know that El Yunque is the only tropical forest in the United States National Forest System?
 It has the greatest concentration of biodiversity anywhere.
 Insects, mushrooms, ferns, birds, and frogs (including the beloved Puerto Rican coqui) can be found here.

-Reservations are required to comply with COVID safety directives.
+Reservations are required and masks must be worn to comply with COVID safety directives.
 Be sure to check the reservation website before going to find out what is open and when.

 Since hurricane Maria, a large part of the forest remains inaccessible, but there is still plenty to explore.
-La Coca Falls (Carr.
-191) and Yokahu Tower (Carr.
-191) are open with limited parking near each.
+La Coca Falls, pictured above, and Yokahu Tower, pictured below, are open with limited parking near each.